-The Certification Regarding Lobbying Form shall be completed and returned with an original signature from the Applicant's representative who is authorized to bind the Applicant.
-The Form must be mailed or hand-delivered to the Point of Contact, either mailed with a postmark on or before the deadline, or hand delivered on or before the deadline May 3, 2013, 5 PM C.T.
+The Certification Regarding Lobbying Form shall be completed and returned with a signature from the Applicant's representative who is authorized to bind the Applicant.
+The Form must be emailed to Perkins@thecb.state.tx.us, on or before the deadline of May 16, 2014, 5:00 PM C.T.